ashwinmylavarapu/aegis-ai/README.md

 # Aegis Automation Framework

-A resilient, adaptive agent for robust UI automation.
+A resilient, adaptive agent for robust UI automation, now with visual intelligence.

 ---